utopia-php/http/README.md

 $http->start();
 ```

-> When using Swoole, you can use command `php src/server.php` to run HTTP server locally, but you need Swoole installed.
+> When using Swoole, you can use the command `php src/server.php` to run the HTTP server locally, but you need Swoole installed.
 For setup with Docker, check out our [example application](/example)

 ### Parameters

-Parameters are used to recieve input into endpoint action from the HTTP request.
-Parameters could be defined as URL parameters, or could be defined in body with structure such as JSON.
+Parameters are used to receive input into endpoint action from the HTTP request.
+Parameters could be defined as URL parameters or in a body with a structure such as JSON.

 Every parameter must have a validator defined.
-Validators are simple classes that verify the input and ensure security of inputs.
-You can define your own validators, or use some of [built-in validators](https://github.com/utopia-php/framework/tree/master/src/Validator).
+Validators are simple classes that verify the input and ensure the security of inputs.
+You can define your own validators or use some of [built-in validators](https://github.com/utopia-php/framework/tree/master/src/Validator).

 Define an endpoint with params: